QuantEcon/python_lecture_sandpit/source/rst/cass_koopmans_2.rst

 We now study a decentralized version of the  economy.

 It shares  the same
-technology and preference structure as the planned economy studied in :doc:`Cass-Koopmans Planning Model <cass_koopmans_1>`.
+technology and preference structure as the planned economy studied in this lecture :doc:`Cass-Koopmans Planning Model <cass_koopmans_1>`.

 But now there is no planner.